 ITEM 502 – Barricades, Signs, and Traffic Handling:

 The Contractor Force Account “Safety Contingency” that has been established for this project is intended to be utilized for work zone enhancements, to improve the effectiveness of the Traffic Control Plan, that could not be foreseen in the project planning and design stage.
 These enhancements will be mutually agreed upon by the Engineer and the Contractor’s Responsible Person based on weekly or more frequent traffic management reviews on the project.
 The Engineer may choose to use existing bid items if it does not slow the implementation of enhancement.
-(For use on all projects)

 Install temporary rumble strips in accordance with WZ(RS) wherever short duration or short-term stationary lane closures are in place and workers are present.
-(For use on all projects with short duration or short-term stationary lane closures)

-Restrict widening to one side of the roadway at a time.
-Do not perform subgrade widening operations exceeding 1 mile in length unless otherwise directed.
-Maintain one-way traffic until the pavement drop off condition is eliminated by placing proposed flexible base as shown or providing a 3:1 or flatter slope off the edge of pavement.
-Eliminate pavement drop offs before ceasing daily work operations and opening the roadway to two-way traffic.
-(Use on projects with widening that has standards for traffic control)

-Provide progress schedules meeting the requirements of article 8.5, “Project Schedules”.
-(Routine Maintenance Contracts Only)

 The Contractor's responsible person (CRP) will be responsible for ensuring that the signs and traffic control devices are in place and functioning properly.

 The CRP will inspect and ensure any deficiencies are corrected each and every day throughout the duration of this contract.
 Notify the Engineer in writing of the name, address, and telephone number of this employee or these employees.

-No partial lane widths are to remain unplaned at the end of each day's planing operations.
-Plane only a length of roadway that can be completed a full lane width by the end of the working day.

-Begin ACP laydown operations after the planing operations as soon as it is feasible.
-At no time will the length of exposed planed pavement exceed 2 miles beyond the ACP laydown operation.
-The distance that the planing operation is ahead of the ACP laydown operation may be adjusted by the Engineer.

-At the time construction activity obliterates the center stripe on the roadway, erect a “No Center Line” sign (CW8-12) (___x___) and a “Do Not Pass” sign (R4-1) (___x___) at each end of the work area.
-Erect additional signs every 1/2 mile within the work area and at other locations as directed.
-Locate the CW8-12 signs in such a manner that drivers can read the sign and immediately see the change from marked center stripe to no center stripe.
-Supplement the CW8-12 sign with the “Next XX Miles” sign (CW7-3aP) (___x___) mounted below it.
-The CW8-12 signs are to remain until standard pavement markings are placed.
-The R4-1 signs are to remain until the permanent pavement markings are placed.
-(Use on flex base or seal coat projects only)

 Length of lane closures will be as directed based on the demonstrated ability to prosecute the work within the closed section.

-Plan and coordinate ACP placements so that traffic lanes will not be left with open longitudinal joints for more than 2 days placement.

 Maintenance of driveways and intersections will not be paid for directly but is subsidiary to the pertinent bid items.